ken-lauer/bmad-ecosystem/cpp_bmad_interface/README.md

 ## cpp_bmad_interface

-There are two parts to cpp_bmad_interface:

-1. Scripts to create the appropriate code files.
+There are important aspects of the C++ Bmad Interface (`cpp_bmad_interface`):

+1. Structure information from `../structs` used as a reference when generating C++ code.
+2. A Python package `bmad_cpp_codegen` (and command-line program) used to generate all source code for this interface.
-2. The standard Cmake files to create the cpp_bmad_interface
+3. CMake files to compile the interface.

 Normally you should not have to create any code files since: